pcrainer38/readme-generator/generatedREADME.md

   ## Installation Instructions

-  This application will require the use of a code editor like Visual Studio Code and node.js.
-Once in the code editor type node server.js into the integrated terminal and then navigate to localhost:3001 in a browser.
-AT that point you can sign-up and start blogging.
+  Use the link provided to pull up the application and then click the install button on the top left of the page.

   ## Usage

-  On the website, there is a login link at the top left.
-When you click that link you will have the opportunity to login  or sign up if you don't already have a username and password.
-Once you are logged in, you will be taken to a page where you can create a new blog post.
-If you click the home button, you will be able to view blog posts.
-If  you click on a blog post, you will be taken to that post where you will have the opportunity to comment on it if you wish.
-When you are ready to logout, head to the top right corner of the page and click the button.
+  Type in whatever you like in the text editor and if you click away from the list your data is saved.

   ## Contributing

-  I worked with tutor, Joem Casusi, on this project.
+  I worked with tutor, Joem Casusi on this project.

   ## License